encounterplus/module-packer/README.md

 - `category`: The category of the module.
 May be `adventure` or `other`.
 - `code`: A reference code for the module.
 - `cover`: The file name of the cover image for the module (placed in the same directory).
+- `create-roll-tables`: May be `true` or `false`.
+If `true`, will attempt to automatically create roll tables when the module is packed.
 - `delete-empty-groups`: May be `true` or `false`.
 If `true`, empty groups will be removed from the module when built.
 - `description`: The description of the module.
 - `encounters`: The encounters to include with the module.
 See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).